zukunft/zukunft.com/docs/llm/pending.md

 Atom
 WARC

-## json test

-add to the json check that creates docs/json_findings.md a test that all values should have a valide source

 ## email accounts

 add to .env (.env.example) a system@zukunft.com email account that is used to email admin@zukunft.com any time a system error has accused but max 5 (config.yaml parameter) emails per day.